webbestmaster/typescript-project/readme.virtual-machine.md

 $ ls -la // show all files and owners
 ```

-if ssh-add do not works, try to use
+if ssh-add does not work, try to use
 ```bash
 $ eval `ssh-agent -s`
 ```